-(Insert PEO chapter name) members thoroughly enjoyed speaking with you about engineering in the province.
+(Insert PEO chapter name) licence holders thoroughly enjoyed speaking with you about engineering in the province.

 (optional follow-up request).
-We wanted to invite you to attend one of our online Take Your MPP to Work Day events in the coming weeks.
+We wanted to invite you to attend one of our online Take Your MPP to Work Day events in the coming months.
 They are a great way to learn more about the work of our professional engineers in the province.